karlicoss/grasp/README.md

 # Running
 In the simplest setup, the server runs locally, and you can use 'localhost' version of the extension.
-If you have to work on a computer where you can't run python scripts, or your target capture file is just not there, you can selfhost the server part elsewhere and use the 'any host' version.
+If you have to work on a computer where you can't run python scripts, or your target capture file is just not there, you can selfhost the server part elsewhere.
 Don't forget to set the endpoint in extension settings!

+## Setup
+- clone the repository and cd into the checkout directory
+- install `grasp_backend` package: `pip3 install --user git+https://github.com/karlicoss/grasp.git`
+- install systemd/launchd service to autorun grasp

-1. Install server counterpart as systemd service (to autostart it): `server/setup --path /path/to/your/capture.org [--port <custom port>] [--template <custom org-capture template>]`.
+  `python3 -m grasp_backend setup --path /path/to/your/capture.org [--port <custom port>] [--template <custom org-capture template>]`

-    Or alternatively, just run it directly if you don't want to autostart it: `server/grasp_server.py --path /path/to/your/capture.org [--port <custom_port>] [--template <custom org-capture template>]`.
+  Or alternatively, just run it directly if you don't want to autostart `python3 -m grasp_backend serve --path /path/to/your/capture.org [--port <custom port>] [--template <custom org-capture template>]`

-2. Install chrome extension and configure hotkeys
+- install chrome extension and configure hotkeys

 That's it!
 If you're using custom port make sure it's the same as in the extension settings (default is `12212`).